How to Clean Cat Pee and Poop Stains Out of Carpet?

 First and foremost, remove as much liquid and solid particles as possible from the affected area.

 For wet spots, grab a dry white rag and dab (don’t rub!) the stain.
 For poop accidents, put gloves on and pick it up.
+For smaller stains, you can also use a paper towel.

 Fold the rag and press it on top of the stain until the rag comes up dry.
 For fresh stains you may have to use several cloths).
 To speed up things, you can place a heavy book on top of the rag/s.